Test in a live environment

 This example creates a simple Employee record and then uses IronPDF to generate a PDF document displaying the person's name.
 It showcases how seamlessly C# records can integrate with PDF generation in .NET applications.

 OData simplifies the development and consumption of RESTful APIs in .NET by providing standardized querying and manipulation capabilities.
 We can also integrate it with Entity Framework, enhancing development efficiency by simplifying data access and management.
 OData streamlines API development, enabling seamless integration and interoperability across various platforms with its rich query functionalities and improved developer experience.
-As for IronPDF for comprehensive features and support.
+Additionally, IronPDF offers comprehensive features and support for robust PDF manipulation within .NET applications.

 9 .NET API products for your office documents